Cosmological Implications of Dark Matter Bound States: Conclusions

 \subsubsection{Acknowledgments}

-We thank Francesco Becattini, Camilo Alfredo Garcia Cely, Marco Cirelli, Paolo Panci, Filippo Sala for discussions.
+We thank Francesco Becattini, Martin Beneke, Camilo Alfredo Garcia Cely, Marco Cirelli, Paolo Panci, Filippo Sala, Tracy Slatyer for discussions.
 This work was supported by the ERC grant NEO-NAT and by the MIUR-FIRB grant RBFR12H1MW.